merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 tRNA-seq database ............................: 1
 ```

 **But please note** that both aliases run `deactivate` and `conda deactivate` first, and they may not work for you especially if you have a fancy setup.
-I'd be very happy to improve these shortcuts.

 ## Other installation options